xyjigsaw/paperNER/README.md

 BERT is based on [SCIBERT](https://github.com/allenai/scibert)

+Dataset is [SCIERC](http://nlp.cs.washington.edu/sciIE/) which is  taken from 12 AI conference/workshop proceedings in four AI communities, from the Semantic Scholar Corpus.

 ## Files

 - main.py: Users input pdf file path then it will generate NER outputs.